edgio-docs/edgio-docs/src/pages/guides/app_security/security_applications.md

 http://cdn.example.com/marketing/brochures/widget.html
 ```

--   WAF supports various comparison modes (i.e., exact match, wildcard,
+-   {{ PRODUCT_SECURITY }} supports various comparison modes (i.e., exact match, wildcard,
     and regular expression).

     [Learn more.](#MatchComparisonModes)

 ### Match Comparison Modes {/*match-comparison-modes*/}

-Your Security Application Manager configuration determines how WAF
+Your Security Application configuration determines how WAF
 compares a request's host or URL path against the specified value.
 The
 available modes are listed below.

--   **Default:** WAF will not perform a comparison.
+-   **Default:** {{ PRODUCT_SECURITY }} will not perform a comparison.
 It will apply
-    the current Security Application Manager configuration to all hosts
+    the current Security Application configuration to all hosts
     or URL paths.

 -   [Exact match (multiple entries):](#EM) Use this mode to specify each